 Great, Urgent, and Varied

-The needs that have arisen from this crisis are great indeed.
-They are urgent and varied.
-They include, but are not limited to…
+The needs that arose from this crisis were great indeed.
+They were urgent and varied.
+They included, but were not limited to …

 Decreased Plate Giving